-The one-piece gutters are less prone to leaking, though leaks are possible around downspouts, corners and end caps when not fitted properly or with age.
+- The one-piece gutters are less prone to leaking than their sectional gutter counterparts, although leaks are still possible around downspouts, corners and end caps when not fitted properly or with age.

-Aluminum, steel and copper are long-lasting choices compared to vinyl gutters that warp and become brittle with age and weather.
+- Aluminum, steel and copper are long-lasting choices compared to sectional vinyl gutters that warp and become brittle with age and weather.

 Aluminum vs. Steel vs. Copper

-Aluminum: The reasons that 80% of seamless gutters are aluminum is that it resists corrosion, is lightweight but very durable and is available in many finish colors.
-They can be painted too.
+Aluminum: the reason why over 80% of all seamless gutters are made of aluminum is because aluminum resists corrosion, is lightweight, durable, and available in many finish colors.
+It can also be easily painted.

-Aluminum gutters typically last 20+ years in harsh, snowy climates and 30 years most other places.
+Aluminum gutters typically last 20+ years in harsh, snowy climates, and 30 years in most other places.
 The downside is that aluminum can dent and ding more easily than steel.
-And while good looking, it doesn’t have the wow-factor of copper.
+And while aluminum is good looking, it doesn’t have the wow-factor of copper.

-Steel: The two things steel has going for it is that it costs less than aluminum and copper, and it doesn’t dent as easily.
+Steel: The two things steel has going for it is that it costs less than aluminum, and it doesn’t dent as easily.